Details About the 14th Annual Reid's Ride

 Where: Starts at the parking lot at Lynnfield High School (275 Essex St, Lynnfield), and ends at Stage Fort Park in Gloucester (Hough Street), where riders are greeted with food, refreshments, music and prizes.

 How do I find more information?: Just start reading the material below.
 It will tell you more about the route, the requirements, and how to register.
-Or, go directly to www.ReidsRide.org.
+Check back closer to the event for more information.

 Same-Day Registration: If you wish to register on the morning of the event, plan to arrive at the Lynnfield High School parking lot before 7:00AM and look for the signs labeled "Same Day Registration".
 Volunteers there will help you fill out the registration forms, receive your fees and pledge donations, supply you with a bib number, and direct you to the tee-shirt station to pick up an event tee-shirt.